 Do Not place them in a container with a tight fitting lid unless you want them to be very soft.

 parchment paper the size of your cookie sheets and place in the pans.

 Place a light coating of butter on top of the parchment paper.

 If you use the same cookie sheet to bake subsequent batches of cookies you will not need to butter the paper again.

-Prepare a large tray or platter by sifting a layer of fine granulated sugar on
+a large tray or platter by sifting a layer of fine granulated sugar on

-These cookies are delicious with puddings, ice cream or just a glass of milk.
+These cookies are delicious with puddings, ice cream or just a plain glass of milk.

-The above Old Fashioned Recipe originated from the Bureau of Home Economics, United States Government Printing Office more than 80 years ago.
+The above Old Fashioned Vanilla Cookie Recipe originated from the Bureau of Home Economics, United States Government Printing Office by Aunt Sammy's Radio Recipes Revised.

-I added to/edited the method of preparing per my experience.
+I added to (edited) the method of preparing the vanilla wafers according to my experience.